So British aren’t they? Thatched cottages. Just the words bring up a cosy scene, complete with wintry jumpers and an open fire.

 This looks like I’d imagine the Weasleys house to look out of Harry Potter – having not seen the films.

-I actually just looked up the image and it doesn’t really, but it would make a great retirement home for Mr and Mrs Weasley when they don’t need that big house anymore.
+I actually just looked up the image and it doesn’t really, but it would make a great retirement home for Mr and Mrs Weasley in Buckinghamshire when they don’t need that big house anymore.

 Isn’t it just the perfect thatched cottage with those flowers and gate?